Boundary rigidity, and non-rigidity, of projective structures: Introduction

-\end{lemm} In the sequel we will apply this lemma using the canonical local sections of $P^1(M)$ determined by a chart.
+In these terms, a projective transformation is a diffeomorphism of $\phi: M\rightarrow M$ such that for any connection $\nabla$ in the projective class, $\phi^*\nabla$ and $\nabla$ are projectively equivalent.

+Similarly to the conformal case, it is a well-known result of E. Cartan~\cite{Cartan:1924aa,Kobayashi:1995aa,Sharpe:1997aa} that classes of projectively equivalent torsion-free affine connections are in one-to-one correspondence with normal Cartan geometries on $M$ modeled on projective spaces.
+One can then show that projective transformations are precisely the automorphisms of the corresponding normal Cartan geometry so that by~\cite[Chapter IV, Theorem 6.1]{Kobayashi:1995aa}, one has: \begin{fact} The group of projective transformations is a Lie group at most of dimension $n(n+2)=\dim \PGL(n,\R)$. \end{fact}

+A further, equivalent, point of view due to Thomas~\cite{Thomas:1934aa,Bailey:1994aa}, which in modern-day language is formulated in terms of vector bundles known as tractor bundles~\cite{Bailey:1994aa,Cap_Gover_2002}, is based on the observation that if $(\alpha^i_j)$ is the $\mathfrak{gl}(n;\R)$-valued connection form of a connection $\nabla$ in a projective class on an $n$-dimensional manifold $M$, expressed in an arbitrary local frame $(e_i)$ (with dual frame ($\omega^i))$, then the form:

+is a projective invariant, i.e. independent of the choice of $\nabla$.
+We will refer to $(\Pi^i_j)$ as the \emph{(local) Thomas (projective) invariant}.
+As Thomas observed, $(\Pi^i_j)$ does not transform under diffeomorphisms like an affine connection on the frame bundle, and as such is not a distinguished choice in the class, but can be used to define a unique linear connection on a vector bundle of rank $n+1$; this linear connection being equivalent to the normal Cartan connection.
+The form $\Pi$ can in fact be interpreted as the $\mathfrak{gl}(n;\R)$-component of the normal Cartan connection in an appropriate Cartan gauge, and with the $\R^n$-valued one form $\theta=(\omega^i)$ it determines the normal connection uniquely.

+For the study of projective transformations the local invariant $\Pi$ provides the following local characterisation of projective transformations: \begin{lemm} A diffeomorphism $\phi : M \rightarrow M$ is a projective transformation if and only if for any local sections $\sigma_U : U \rightarrow P^1(M)$, $\sigma_V : V \rightarrow P^1(M)$ of the frame bundle defined near $p$ and $\phi(p)$ respectively the local invariants $\Pi_U$ and $\Pi_V$ defined by~\eqref{ThomasInvariant} satisfy: \end{lemm} We will elaborate on these points further in Section~\ref{Projective_Structures_On_MWB} where we define projective structures on manifolds with boundary and briefly justify that the above discussion passes without any essential modification to this setting.

-Just as in the conformal case this data is equivalent to a unique normal \enquote{Cartan geometry}~\cite{Cartan:1924aa} on $M$ modeled on projective geometry.
-One can show that projective transformations as defined above automatically preserve the normal Cartan connection so that~\cite[Chapter IV, Theorem 6.1]{Kobayashi:1995aa}: \begin{fact} The group of projective transformations is a Lie group at most of dimension $n(n+2)=\dim \PGL(n,\R)$. \end{fact} We now formulate the concept of boundary rigidity for projective structures. \begin{defi} We shall say that the boundary $\partial M$ of a manifold with boundary $\overline{M}$ endowed with a projective structure $[\nabla]$ is \emph{rigid} if the only projective transformation that restricts to the identity map on the boundary is the identity map. \end{defi}
+We now formulate the concept of boundary rigidity for projective structures. \begin{defi} We shall say that the boundary $\partial M$ of a manifold with boundary $\Mbar$ endowed with a projective structure (defined in Section~\ref{Projective_Structures_On_MWB}) is \emph{rigid} if the only projective transformation that restricts to the identity map on the boundary is the identity map. \end{defi}

 Fact~\ref{DimensionGroupProjectiveTransformations}, which is consequence of a general statement for the automorphism group of an arbitrary Cartan geometry, is the first hint that boundary rigidity may not be limited to conformal structures.
 Indeed, one could expect that the condition of restricting to the identity map on the boundary exhausts a large number of degrees of freedom.
 It may be interesting to note that for conformal structures the maximal dimension of the automorphism group is $\frac{1}{2}(n+1)(n+2)\leq n(n+2)$.